What Are My Options If My Wages Are Garnished?

 August 15th, 2014 by Mark Silverthorn

-It is payday and you notice that your pay cheque is for significantly less than usual.
-You speak to the person in charge of payroll at your firm and you are informed that your employer has received a garnishment notice from the court with respect to your wages.
+It’s payday, and you notice that your paycheque is significantly smaller than usual.
+You speak to the person in charge of payroll at your firm and find out that your employer has received a garnishment notice from the court with respect to your wages.
 You are upset, confused and not sure what to do next!

 If your wages are garnisheed you have a number of options including the following: